remimimimimi/ghaf-not/README.md

 # not-os

 This is a branch of the not-os repository with some notes for myself (Thu).
+In particular, it describes all the important artifacts involved in making a minimal Linux-based OS.

 I also removed some things (e.g. RPi and ipxe support) to make it easier to explore.